vimalnathnambiar/ICT167/week2/question3/README.md

     3. Any other design principle
     - KISS (Keep It Simple, Stupid): The code is kept simple, straightforward, and easy to understand.
 The menu-driven structure with separate methods for each option simplifies the overall flow of the program.

-    - Encapsulation: The program uses methods to encapsulate the implementation details of each task, hiding the complexity and providing a clear interface for interaction.
+    - Encapsulation: The program uses private methods to encapsulate the implementation details of each task, hiding the complexity and providing a clear interface for interaction.

     - High Cohesion and Low Coupling: Each method in the program is focused on a specific task, ensuring high cohesion.
 The methods are loosely coupled with each other, promoting modularity and maintainability.